ricky-return42/rickyevolution.github.io/_posts/2016-10-23-Billboaed Exlploration.md

 {% highlight python %}
 billboard.info()
+billboard.describe()
 {% endhighlight %}

 It will provide us with the information such as column name, non-null entries and data type.
 However for the datasets with larger amount of columns, it would return a very long list which is not desirable.
 A similar result was also observed with the .describe() operation.
-The .describe() operation returns a summary statistics for numerical columns
+The .describe() operation returns a summary statistics for numerical columns (mean, median, )

-{% highlight python %}
-billboard.describe()
-{% endhighlight %}

 Jupyter has trouble printing all the columns out at once.
 Therefore the dataframe was divided into groups of 10 and 1 group is printed at a time.
 The key things to look for here are any abnormal values in min, max where they should be integers bigger than 0 and less than 100.